 Helium does create a hotter arc, which provides faster travel speeds and, thus, increased productivity.
 That being said, helium is more expensive and does require a higher flow rate than argon does.
 Weighing out the value of the cost of the gas against productivity rates is important to keep in mind when considering using helium.

-Hydrogen serves as a shielding gas in high-temperature applications, such as for stainless steels.
+Hydrogen serves as a shielding gas in high-temperature applications, such as stainless steel.
 It is often mixed with argon for use on austenitic stainless steel.

 Nitrogen is used as a purging gas for welding stainless steel tubes.
-Added to argon in small amounts, it can also be used as a shielding gas for stainless steels.
+Added to argon in small amounts, it can also be used as a shielding gas for stainless steel.

-Ensure you are selecting MIG gun consumables that can resist the build up of spatter and also have a wide enough nozzle bore to be confident in your shielding gas protection.
-Some manufacturers makes nozzles with a built in spatter guard, which can double your gas diffusion, which will give you a much more consistent gas flow.
-The selection of your consumables does demand careful evaluation of the pieces, as well as the project at hand, and your operational priorities.
+Some manufacturers make nozzles with a built-in spatter guard.
+This can double your gas diffusion, which will give you a much more consistent gas flow.
+The selection of your consumables does demand careful evaluation of the pieces.
+As well as the project at hand, and your operational priorities.